lachimo/lachimo/README.md

 # 💫 About Me:
-🔭  I’m currently studying at FPT University<br>🤝 I’m looking for help with<br>🌱 I’m currently learning
+🔭  I’m currently studying at FPT University<br>🤝 I’m looking for help with<br>🌱 Acquire knowledge

 ## 🌐 Socials: